SHarpreet89/CLI-Readme-Creator/README.md

 Run the app by typing node Index.js .
 The App will ask as series of questions, answering those will then generate a README file.
 If any fields are not required, leave them blank and they'll be skipped from inclusion in the README File.

-## APP Video Link

-The video for the App can be watched on this link - https://drive.google.com/file/d/1gp-Lyzz6d0yGq-rvmohOmO6t8yLGLMHQ/view

 ## User Story

 As a developer I wanted an app which would quickly let me create a professional Readme for a project.